pivotal/docs-platform-automation/docs/inputs-outputs.md

 ```

 !!! warning
     This file cannot be manually created.
-It is a file that must retrieved from Pivnet.
+It is a file that must retrieved from Tanzu Network.

 ### download-product-config